 How much is car insurance for a 20-year-old male on a parent’s policy?

-One strategy many parents use at this stage to help their young adults save money is to keep them on the family policy.
-But remember, it doesn’t come without risk to the parent.
-If your child is in an accident, your premiums will likely spike and stay that way for a while, and additional liability costs may come into play.
+One strategy many parents use at this stage to help their young adult drivers save money is to keep them on the family car insurance policy.
+But it can pose a risk to the parent’s car insurance policy if their young driver is involved in a vehicle incident.
+For example, if the young driver is in an accident, the parents’ policy premiums will likely spike and stay that way for a while, and additional liability costs may come into play.

 Full coverage insurance for a 20-year-old male added to a parent’s policy is about $2,674 on average, a savings of $821 beyond having the policy on their own.

 There may be some instances when it would be wiser for a child to have their own policy, even if the parent would like to help them save money.
-Kevin Lynch, an assistant professor of insurance at The American College of Financial Services in Bryn Mawr, Penn., notes that if a child goes away to college in a state that has lower average insurance rates than their home state, they may be better off getting insurance there.
+Kevin Lynch, an assistant professor of insurance at The American College of Financial Services — a private online university dedicated to professional training for financial practitioners in Bryn Mawr, Penn. — says that if a child goes away to college in a state that has lower average insurance rates than their home state, they may be better off getting insurance there.

 The average full coverage policy for a 20-year-old in Connecticut is about $4,000, for example, but in North Carolina, it’s only $1,711.